Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

 Here are mainly shown strangelets with $\mu_{q}$ = 600 MeV, as such value of quark chemical potential has been estimated from cosmic ray Centauros.
 The curves are limited to one calorimeter octant containing a strangelet.
 The strangelet cascade profiles are compared with those of the conventional background, produced by particles generated by HIJING (full line histogram), after subtraction of energy carried by the strangelet.

-It has been concluded that: \begin{enumerate} \item Stable strangelets can produce in the calorimeter long range many-maxima cascades. \item The strangelet signal is manifestly different from that produced by background from a conventional event, i.e.: \begin{itemize} \item higher (in the deep (hadronic) part of the calorimeter), \item less attenuated, \item farther extended longitudinally (some strangelets give a strong signal even at the very end of the calorimeter, i.e. after penetration of more than 80 cm of tungsten absorber (60 calorimeter layers), where the signal from a conventional event is practically negligible), \item has a different shape (reveals many-maxima structure in contrast to the smooth background). \end{itemize} \item The penetrating power of the signal increases with the value of: \begin{itemize} \item quark chemical potential $\mu_{q}$ (strangelet cross sections decrease with increasing $\mu_{q}$), \item strangelet baryon number $A_{str}$, \item strangelet energy (however, sometimes even low energy strangelets with $E_{str} \sim $ 400 - 500 A GeV reveal a strongly penetrating power and produce, very deeply in the calorimeter, a much higher signal than that predicted by HIJING, see Fig.~\ref{str6}). \end{itemize} \item The longitudinal structure of transition curves depends mainly on the strangelet baryon number $A_{str}$ (a many-maxima structure is more pronounced for smaller $A_{str}$). \end{enumerate}
+It has been concluded that: \begin{enumerate} \item Stable strangelets can produce in the calorimeter long range many-maxima cascades. \item The strangelet signal is manifestly different from that produced by background from a conventional event, i.e.: \begin{itemize} \item higher (in the hadronic part of the calorimeter), \item less attenuated, \item farther extended longitudinally (some strangelets give a strong signal even at the very end of the calorimeter, i.e. after penetration of more than 80 cm of tungsten absorber (60 calorimeter layers), where the signal from a conventional event is practically negligible), \item has a different shape (reveals many-maxima structure in contrast to the smooth background). \end{itemize} \item The penetrating power of the signal increases with the value of the quark chemical potential $\mu_{q}$ (strangelet cross sections decrease with increasing $\mu_{q}$), and the strangelet baryon number $A_{str}$. \item The longitudinal structure of transition curves depends mainly on the strangelet baryon number $A_{str}$ (a many-maxima structure is more pronounced for smaller $A_{str}$). \end{enumerate}

 The appearance of the many-maxima structure is the consequence of successive collisions of the strangelet with nuclei of the calorimeter material.
 At each act of collision some part of the strangelet energy is transformed into energy of the secondary particles which in the process of usual interactions initiate nuclear cascades in the calorimeter.
 Thus the distance between consecutive humps depends both on the value of the mean interaction path of the strangelet in the tungsten absorber $\lambda_{s-W}$ (hence on $\mu_{q}$ and $A_{str}$ ) and on the values of the mean interaction paths of usual particles.